SnickySnacks/AutoSkillchains/README.md

 AutoWS settings.
 Most settings are currently only available in autows-default.xml.
 Create an autows-job.xml for job specific config, i.e. autows-PUP.xml
+Make a subdirectory with your character name for character specific configs, i.e. data\Snicky\autows-PUP.xml

     enabled            -- autows is enabled

     open               -- open skillchains

     openTp             -- minimum tp to weaponskill when opening

-    openDelay       -- delay between weaponskill attempts, to avoid spamming
+    openWsDelay        -- delay between weaponskill attempts, to avoid spamming

     opener             -- weaponskill to use when opening

     waitForMB          -- whether to wait for the magic burst window to close before opening a new skillchain

     close              -- close skillchains

     closeTp            -- minimum tp to weaponskill when closing

-    closeDelay      -- delay between weaponskill attempts, to avoid spamming
+    closeWsDelay       -- delay between weaponskill attempts, to avoid spamming

+    closeWindowDelay   -- delay after window opens before attempting to weaponskill

+    closeWindowMinimum -- minimum amount of time that can be remaining in the window and still attempt a weaponskill

     levelPriority      -- the priority of what skillchain level to make, remove a level to avoid it entirely

     chainPriority      -- prioritize Light or Darkness when making a level 3 skillchain

     closeWsPriority    -- after checking chainPriority, which weaponskill should be used

     blacklist          -- all the aoe weaponskills you probably don't want to use

     hpGt               -- percentage of hps the mob must be above when considering to weaponskill, helps avoid overkill

     hpLt               -- percentage of hps the mob must be below when considering to weaponskill, helps avoid (too far)

 Displays a text object containing skillchain elements resonating on current target, timer for skillchain window, along with a list of weapon skills that can skillchain based on the weapon you have currently equipped.